fmhy/edit/docs/ai.md

 # ► AI Chatbots

+* **Note** - Keep in mind that it's **never** a good idea to upload personal / confidential files or information to any cloud AI, as many services will train on your questions or code.
+Remember to use use throwaway emails or [aliasing](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/internet-tools/#wiki_.25B7_email_aliasing) when signing up for bots.

+***

 ## ▷ Online Chatbots

 * 🌐 **[Free LLM API Resources](https://github.com/cheahjs/free-llm-api-resources)** or [Awesome Free ChatGPT](https://github.com/LiLittleCat/awesome-free-chatgpt/blob/main/README_en.md) - Online LLM Indexes